Quartz/ark/README.md

 cd ark-tools
 gem install rb-asfinder-0.10.1.gem rb-wartslib-1.4.2.gem
 cd ..
 ```

-This project also requires a running, local instance of Postgres with a no-password user named `ark` who owns a database named `ark.`
+This project also requires a running, local instance of Postgres with a no-password user named `ark` who owns a geo-enabled database named `ark`.

 ## Sourcing the data